PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--ip6Local` (string): Filters clients based on a partial or full match for the ip6Local address field.
 - `--mac` (string): Filters clients based on a partial or full match for the mac address field.
 - `--os` (string): Filters clients based on a partial or full match for the os (operating system) field.
+- `--pskGroup` (string): Filters clients based on partial or full match for the iPSK name field.
 - `--description` (string): Filters clients based on a partial or full match for the description field.
 - `--vlan` (string): Filters clients based on the full match for the VLAN field.
 - `--recentDeviceConnections` (array): Filters clients based on recent connection type.
 Can be one of 'Wired' or 'Wireless'.